Your Guide to PCB Components in Electronic Manufcaturing

 Printed circuit boards (PCBs) are critical in today’s tech heavy world, but despite the world being full of electronic gadgets, they remain somewhat of a mystery.
-This PCB guide will help you better understand the common components in a printed circuit board.
+This PCB guide will help you better understand the common components that electronic manufacturers use in the production of a printed circuit board.

 Resistors are widely used in PCBs.
 They are the components that control the flow of current.
 Resistors are designed in such a manner that they help resist an electric current from flowing by dissipating electrical power as heat.
 Different materials are used to create resistors and they come in a multitude of different types made from a range of various materials.

 Capacitors are the next most widely used component in PCBs, second to resistors.
 The function of capacitors is to temporarily hold an electric charge and release it whenever more power is needed somewhere else in the circuit.
 It usually does this by collecting opposite charges on two conductive layers separated by an insulating, or dielectric material.